Sort The Court Strategy.Hub

 Successful inspectors develop a repeatable desk routine:

-• Only slow down when a discrepancy appears
+• Only slow down when a discrepancy appears.

 The game rewards flow, not panic.